History of Iran; Pre-Islam & Post-Islam

 • 1461 AD The Ottoman Turks invaded the northwest of Iran and pushed the Timurids back to the east.

-• 1502 AD to 1524 AD Shah Ismail I founded the Safavid dynasty.
-Shia Islam was declared the country’s official religion for the first time in the history of Iran.
+• From 1502 to 1524 AD Shah Ismail I founded the Safavid dynasty.
+For the first time in Iran’s history, Shia Islam was declared the country’s official religion.

-• 1587 AD to 1628 AD Shah Abbas I defeated the Ottomans in the north, conquered Baghdad, and selected Isfahan as the capital.
+• From 1587 to 1628 AD Shah Abbas I defeated the Ottomans in the north, conquered Baghdad, and selected Isfahan as the capital.

-• 1624 AD to 1722 AD The Afghan Siege of Isfahan led to the ransacking of the kingdom.
-The Safavid dynasty was dethroned.
+• 1624 AD to 1722 AD: The Afghan Siege of Isfahan led to the ransacking of the kingdom, dethroning the Safavid dynasty.
 At this time, Soltan Hoseyn was the king.
 After him, Shah Tahmasab II and Shah Abbas III tried to seize power in some regions of Iran but were unsuccessful.

 Nader Qoli was a war general who freed Isfahan from the Afghan invaders and delivered it to the Safavid king, Shah Tahmasab II.
 Shah Tahmasp was defeated in the battle with the Ottomans and signed a peace treaty with the Ottoman Empire.
 Nader Qoli Khan realized the Safavid incompetence and decided to take matters into his own hands.